 Acknowledging the RSS Units

 Supporting the research effort of CBC, UArizona, and the greater research community is fundamental to the mission of RSS.
-Acknowledging the RSS staff or including them as coauthors in publications, patents, posters, presentations, and grant proposals provides important metrics for quantifying the positive impact of RSS units on the research enterprise.
+Acknowledging the RSS units and staff or including staff as coauthors in publications, patents, posters, presentations, and grant proposals provides important metrics for quantifying the positive impact of RSS units on the research enterprise.
 These metrics are then used by the administration for making decisions on continuing or adjusting the financial support for the RSS.

 Demonstrating the positive impact on the research enterprise directly correlates with the ability to keep costs down, upgrade equipment, and expand services that will advance your research program!